NicDoesCode/SMSGFX-docs/docs/source/functions/palette-editor.rst

 Defining a palette system
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-Because the Sega Master System and Game Gear define their palettes differently you will need to select the system that the palette is designed for.
+Only applies if you're working with a Sega Master System and Game Gear project.

+You'll be asked to select the system that the palette is designed for.
+This is due to the fact that
+the palettes are defined differently in code.

 To change the system click on the icon for the desired system in the palette editor.

-Changing systems will affect how the palette is exported and also how the colours are displayed in the tile editor.
+Changing systems will affect how the palette is exported and also how the colours are displayed
+in the tile editor.

 Palette management functions